201-created/broccoli-multi-builder/README.md

   * Write ES6/ES7 source code (and use its imports/exports for code organization)
   * Publish their code in a browser-friendly format (AMD or Global) and/or a Node-friendly format (CommonJS)
-  * Consume other libraries (via `import "other-codebase"`) in their source code and still be able to publish to the above formats
+  * Consume other libraries (via `import "other-codebase"`) in their source code and still be able to publish to the above formats (when publishing to AMD/Globals this means bundling in these dependencies)

 ## Caveats